canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 kube_interface = KubeInterface.autodetect(kubectl_cmd="kubectl")
 ```

-Once bound to the k8s cluster, you have some properties of the connection readily available, e.g.
+Once bound to the K8s cluster, you have some properties of the connection readily available, for example:

 ```python
 kube_interface.namespace
 kube_interface.api_server
 ```

-You can also issue some `kubectl` commands, using the `exec` method
+You can also issue some `kubectl` commands, using the `exec` method:

 ```python
 service_accounts = kube_interface.exec("get sa -A")